poelstra/ezwave/README.md

 seconds) to respond to switch commands, very long initialization time (tens of seconds).
-No ability to just unplug and re-plug the Aeon labs Z-Stick (which is specifically made to be moved around to include new devices.
+No ability to just unplug and re-plug the Aeon labs Z-Stick (which is specifically made to be moved around to include new devices).

 Also, experimenting with the network was nearly impossible due to the domotica software (Domoticz in this case) taking full control of the Z-Wave driver.

-Thinking "How hard can it be?" started digging in the (by then recently) published Z-Wave standards.
+Thinking "How hard can it be?"
+I started digging in the (by then recently) published Z-Wave standards.
 Ok, hard, but not impossible :)

 It's always fun to learn something new, so I started coding a Z-Wave